 This is a sponsored post with Dairy Farmers of Canada, but, as always, all opinions are my own.
 Thank you for supporting brands that make Girl Heart Food possible and for helping me continue to do what I love – cook, eat and share delicious recipes! #CanadianCheese

+Is there anything more satisfying than a homemade hamburger?
+How about a hamburger with cheese…and bacon!
 This Ultimate Cheeseburger is flavourful, filling and, of course, CHEESY!
 The beef patties are simply prepared with only a few spices and no binder.
 My favourite part?
 They’re grilled and topped with copious amounts of cheddar cheese.
 For the sauce, there’s a delicious roasted garlic mayo and then the burgers are garnished with goodies like tomato, thinly sliced onion, pickle and crispy bacon.
-Get grillin’ with this Ultimate Cheeseburger; you’re going to love it!
+Get grillin’ with this easy homemade hamburger; you’re going to love it!

 Hey guys!
 How’s it going?
 Guess what?
 Today I’m bringing you another fabulous recipe featuring Canadian cheese!
 This is not just any recipe; it’s an Ultimate Cheeseburger featuring Avonlea Clothbound Cheddar from Prince Edward Island.
 This cheese is near and dear to my heart.
 Why?
 Because Prince Edward Island is one of Canada’s Atlantic Provinces, and so is the Province I’m from, Newfoundland & Labrador.
 As a child, my family and I would visit Prince Edward Island and we always had the best time!